dev-pigeon/perceptron-visualizer/README.md

 # Perceptron Visualizer 🔮

 This simple script is a visual demonstration of Rosenblatt's Perceptron Algorithm operating in 2D space.
-I was inspired to write this script upon reading the wonderful book _Why Machines Learn_ by Anil Ananthaswamy.
+I was inspired to write this after reading the wonderful book _Why Machines Learn_ by Anil Ananthaswamy.

 ## How It Works 🧠

-The **Perceptron algorithm** is one of the earliest machine learning algorithms, invented by American psychologist Frank Rosenblatt in 1957.
-It finds a linearly separting hyperplane or decision boundary that classifies the into as one of two categories: +1 or -1.
+iThe **Perceptron algorithm** is one of the earliest machine learning algorithms, invented by American psychologist **Frank Rosenblatt** in 1957.
+It finds a linearly separting hyperplane or decision boundary that classifies the as one of two categories: `+1 or -1`.
 The way it accomplishes this is quite elegant, here is the basic idea: <br>

 1. Initialize a weight vector **w** and a bias term **b** to zero. <br>
 2. For each observation $x_i$ and its corresponding label $y_i \in \{-1, +1\}$ in $X$ do the following: <br>